-Each lake record consists of two parts, the station description, and the data table of water levels observed during the year.
-The description of the lake gage is presented first through use of descriptive headings preceding the tabular data.
+Each lake record consists of three parts, the station description, and the data table of water levels observed during the year.
+The description of the lake gage is presented first through use of descriptive headings preceding the tabular data, a hydrograph following the data table.
 Comments that follow clarify information presented under the various headings.